 What can cause changes to my cervical mucus?

-Ovulation and early pregnancy are the only factors that can affect your cervical mucus.
+Ovulation and early pregnancy aren’t the only factors that can affect your cervical mucus.

 Other activities and conditions can alter your vaginal discharge including: